ssilverman/rdm-schema/README.md

 after processing a schema instance.
 It is an error if any of the requirements below are not met.

-1. "bitField" type: the number of bits defined in the array must be less than or equal to the "size" value.
+1. `"bitField"` type: the number of bits defined in the array must be less than or equal to the `"size"` value.
-2. "bytes" type: the "minLength" value must be less than or equal to the "maxLength" value.
+2. `"bytes"` type: the `"minLength"` value must be less than or equal to the `"maxLength"` value.
-3. "string" type: any size limits described by "pattern" must not contradict the limits described by "minLength" and "maxLength".
-As well, the "minLength" value must be less than or equal to the "maxLength" value.
+3. `"string"` type: any size limits described by `"pattern"` must not contradict the limits described by `"minLength"` and `"maxLength"`.
+As well, the `"minLength"` value must be less than or equal to the `"maxLength"` value.
 4. If a command is a duplicate of another command then it cannot duplicate itself.
-For example, a "get_response" cannot have a value of "get_response".
+For example, a `"get_response"` cannot have a value of `"get_response"`.
-5. "refType": the reference must point to an object having one of the types in
-   #/$defs/oneOfTypes and there must not be any circular references.
+5. `"refType"`: the reference must point to an object having one of the types in `#/$defs/oneOfTypes` and there must not be any circular references.

 ## Resources